warpstreamlabs/bento/website/docs/components/inputs/gcp_cloud_storage.md

 ### Credentials

-By default Benthos will use a shared credentials file when connecting to GCP services.
+By default Bento will use a shared credentials file when connecting to GCP services.
 You can find out more [in this document](/docs/guides/cloud/gcp).

 ## Fields